planetfederal/workshops/workshops/geogig/doc/source/gui/setup.rst

 It is in this dialog that we will be performing all of the operations on the GeoGig repository, taking the place of the command line tool.

+.. note:: If you ever close this window and want to get it back again, navigate to :menuselection:`GeoGig --> GeoGig client`, select the repository, and click :guilabel:`Open repository`.